About The Sea Monkey Project

 Cartoonist and produces our ocean plastic education material (mostly in the form of fun comics and games).

 How the plastic recycling machines work.
-To see them in action visit PreciousPlastic.com
+To see them in action visit loop2cycle

-Some of the things we've make using the injection and extrusion machines.
+Some of the products we've made using our injection and extrusion machines.